 - Swimwear is a must on Honeymoon Island!
 You will want to swim and relax on the beach.
 If you are walking along the beach, make sure you are wearing shoes as there are mangroves and some roots might be sticking out of the sand.

-BEST ACCOMMODATION: There are no accommodations on the island, the best place to stay near Honeymoon Island is Clearwater, the Wyndham Grand Clearwater Beach is located at the stunning Clearwater Beach and the rooms have an ocean view.
+There are no accommodations on the island, the best place to stay near Honeymoon Island is Clearwater, the Wyndham Grand Clearwater Beach is located at the stunning Clearwater Beach and the rooms have an ocean view.

-Read More: The Best Things to do in Orland for Adults
+Read More: The Best Things to Do in Orland for Adults

 Caladesi Island is considered a wild oasis in Florida, this hidden gem in Florida was elected the number one beach in the U.S. in 2018 The beach is the main reason people visit Caladesi Island.
-It stretches for 4-miles from the North tip of the Island to Dunedin Pass.
+It stretches for 4 miles from the North tip of the Island to Dunedin Pass.
 The beach is pristine, with crystal water, and white sands, surrounded by nature and framed with the blue sky almost all year long.
 Going kayaking to this paradise is considered one of the best things to do in Florida.

 - Explore the island: Spend the day on the island, swimming, working on your tan, and relaxing in this tranquil paradise.